 This month is Endometriosis awareness month and I wanted to bring awareness about this disease where many women are “missed” and “dismissed” by multiple healthcare practitioners in the process.

 Endometriosis is an inflammatory gynaecological disease, by which endometrial like tissue grows outside the endometrium and affects 1 in 10 women.
-But while the current research says that 1 in 10 women are affected by endometriosis, as someone who specialises in endometriosis management, I believe that these figures may be grossly under exaggerated.
+But while the current research says that 1 in 10 women are affected by endometriosis, as someone who has a special interest in endometriosis management, I believe that these figures may be grossly under exaggerated.

 So many women suffer this horrible disease and many more do not even realise they have it.
 A significant portion of women with endometriosis are asymptomatic (meaning no symptoms).
 Women with this disease may take up to 10 years, or more, to be diagnosed after seeing multiple healthcare practitioners and specialists on the way.
 This amount of time to diagnosis is disgusting and just highlights how many women are missed and dismissed along the way.
 Many women are misdiagnosed as having Irritable Bowel Syndrome and other inflammatory disease states, when in fact the actually have endometriosis.
 I know that if this disease affected some of these so called healthcare practitioners, or if men had to endure this kind of pain, or their testicles were paining them all day, something would have been done about this disease long ago.

 Meanwhile women with period pain caused by endometriosis have to live a life of pain, trauma and physical and emotional torment.
 Many of these women are barely getting through a day, let alone a whole month of exhausting symptoms related to this disease.
 Some are even at the point of suicide.

 Endometriosis is mostly found outside the endometrium and can spread to the pelvis, bowel, bladder and intestines.
 It has even been known to get into the brain, joints, chest cavity, and around the heart.
 It has been found in nearly every part of the body.